ReysAden/CS195-BattleLog/README.md

 # Battle Log

-A full-stack web application for tracking Pokémon TCG match performance.
+A full-stack web application for tracking Pokémon TCG Deck performance.
 Players can log their matches, analyze deck statistics, and share results with the community.

 ## Features